 Road Trip to Colonial Beach: A 6″x8″ Travel Scrapbook Mini Album

-My husband, Mike, and I spent more than 5 years living aboard sailboats, cruising the world’s oceans and exploring this amazing planet we call home.
+My husband, Mike, and I spent 5+ years living aboard sailboats, cruising the world’s oceans and exploring this amazing planet we call home.
 The first 2 years of that time we spent cruising the California Coast in a vintage wooden sailboat called “Typhoon”.
 Then we decided to cross the Atlantic Ocean and the Mediterranean Sea — so we bought a different sailboat that was better suited for making the crossing.
 This scrapbook album documents our experiences with “meeting” our new boat, Viva, for the first time.

 So far, this album has 50 pages — some of which are finished and some of which are still in progress.
 Here are pictures of some of the completed pages:

 Craft Supplies You’ll Need to Create a Similar 6×8 Travel Scrapbook Album

 6″x8″ Scrapbooking Binder and Extra Page Protectors to go inside it

 If you want your travel scrapbook to look similar to the example project shown here, you’ll need a 6″x8″ binder-style scrapbooking album that can hold pocket protectors in a variety of styles.
 I highly recommend using a Sn@p Binder by Simple Stories for this project — but there are many 6″x8″ albums that will work for this.